 Composite Geotextiles are multi-layered combinations of geosynthetic materials.
-Geocomposites are usually made from UV resistant woven fabrics and a non-woven fabric or reinforced filament to optimize performance and/or minimise cost.
+Geocomposites are usually made from a UV resistant woven or non-woven fabric and a reinforced geogrid or polymer core to optimize performance and/or minimise cost.

 Geocomposites are regularly used in dewatering applications, to remove silt and control pollution from dredging operations, to intercept and remove leachates from landfill sites, and to transmit gases or water beneath pond liners.